andreav/swgit/doc/stabilizing.rst

   4. Merge */INT/stable* on */INT/develop*

-  5. Push everithing on 'origin'
+  5. Push everything on 'origin'

   .. todo::
     An option must be implemented to avoid automatic merge from *INT/stable* to *INT/develop*.

   .. note::
-    | In order to strengthen concept that only Integartor can issue this command,
+    | In order to strengthen concept that only Integrator can issue this command,
       swgit will deny this operation on any repository but :term:`integrator repository`
-    | This is a weak, easely workaroundable, limit.
+    | This is a weak, easily workaroundable, limit.
 However this avoids accidental
       command execution on a Developer repository.

 .. _lbl_stabilizing_reporting_cst: